msgpo/Discord-Webhooks/README.md

 * Both, gif and timestamps aren't possible.
 * `"timestamp":"{{EntryPublished}}",` will not work anymore.
 * A blank message requires `{"content":""}`.
+* Make sure you select the correct if ... then argument e.g. If RSS then Webhook, If Twitter then...

 ## Useful websites to help you with regex & Discord Embeds